Back to Stories & News

 • Epilepsy – dogs with this disease have a higher likelihood of developing CCD at an early age, and dogs with a history of cluster seizures or high seizure frequency are at the highest risk

-Other risk factors, such as sex, reproductive status and anxiety disorders haven’t been shown to be consistently associated with CCD.
-Some controversy remains about the potential relationship between body size and CCD as well.
+Other risk factors, such as sex, reproductive status and anxiety disorders haven’t been shown to be consistently associated with CDS.
+Some controversy remains about the potential relationship between body size and CDS as well.
 Many of these questions can be addressed with comprehensive studies such as the Golden Retriever Lifetime Study and the Dog Aging Project that will use standardized assessment tools on large numbers of dogs.

 What You Can Do